AmsterdamPHP/meetup-raffle-machine/README.md

     ```

 4. (from within the machine) `composer install` to install composer dependencies
+5. (from within the machine) `npm install` to grab npm dependencies
-5. (from within the machine) `compass compile` to compile styles
+6. (from within the machine) `./node_modules/.bin/gulp` to compile styles
-6. add the following to your /etc/hosts file
+7. add the following to your /etc/hosts file

     ```
     10.10.10.10 app.local